junxit/us-congress-bills-114/bill.md

   - **(1)** $35 per coin for the $5 coin;
   - **(2)** $10 per coin for the $1 coin; and
   - **(3)** $5 per coin for the half-dollar coin.
-- **(b)** *Distribution* Subject to section 5134(f) of title 31, United States Code, all surcharges which are received by the Secretary from the sale of coins issued under this Act shall be promptly paid by the Secretary as follows:
-  - **(1)** ½ to the Susan G. Komen for the Cure, Dallas, Texas, for the purpose of furthering research funded by the organization.
-  - **(2)** ½ to the Breast Cancer Research Foundation, New York, New York, for the purpose of furthering research funded by the Foundation.
+- **(b)** *Distribution* Subject to section 5134(f) of title 31, United States Code, all surcharges which are received by the Secretary from the sale of coins issued under this Act shall be promptly paid by the Secretary to the Breast Cancer Research Foundation, New York, New York, for the purpose of furthering breast cancer research funded by the Foundation.
 - **(c)** *Audits* The surcharge recipients under subsection (b) shall be subject to the audit requirements of section 5134(f)(2) of title 31, United States Code, with regard to the amounts received under that subsection.
-- **(d)** *Limitations* Notwithstanding subsection (a), no surcharge may be included with respect to the issuance under this Act of any coin during a calendar year if, as of the time of such issuance, the issuance of such coin would result in the number of commemorative coin programs issued during such year to exceed the annual 2 commemorative coin program issuance limitation under section 5112(m)(1) of title 31, United States Code (as in effect on the date of the enactment of this Act).
+- **(d)** *Limitations* Notwithstanding subsection (a), no surcharge may be included with respect to the issuance under this Act of any coin during a calendar year if, as of the time of such issuance, the issuance of such coin would result in the number of commemorative coin programs issued during such year to exceed the annual two commemorative coin program issuance limitation under section 5112(m)(1) of title 31, United States Code (as in effect on the date of the enactment of this Act).
 The Secretary of the Treasury may issue guidance to carry out this subsection.

-## § 8.
-Financial assurances

-The Secretary shall take such actions as may be necessary to ensure that—

-- **(1)** minting and issuing coins under this Act will not result in any net cost to the United States Government; and
-- **(2)** no funds, including applicable surcharges, shall be disbursed to any recipient designated in section 7 until the total cost of designing and issuing all of the coins authorized by this Act (including labor, materials, dies, use of machinery, overhead expenses, marketing, and shipping) is recovered by the United States Treasury, consistent with sections 5112(m) and 5134(f) of title 31, United States Code.

-## § 9.
-Budget compliance

-The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the Committee on the Budget of the House of Representatives, provided that such statement has been submitted prior to the vote on passage.